Kitware/ParaView/.gitlab/issue_templates/new-release.md

 If making a non-RC release:

 # Update documentation
-  - [ ] Submit a Merge Request that updates the version to @VERSION@ in https://gitlab.kitware.com/paraview/paraview-docs/-/blob/master/doc/source/conf.py` for `paraview-docs`
+  - [ ] Submit a Merge Request for release that updates the version to @VERSION@ in https://gitlab.kitware.com/paraview/paraview-docs/-/blob/master/doc/source/conf.py` for `paraview-docs`
   - [ ] Upload versioned documentation to `https://github.com/kitware/paraview-docs` (see `https://github.com/Kitware/paraview-docs/blob/master/README.md`)
-  - [ ] Tag the [ParaView docs](https://gitlab.kitware.com/paraview/paraview-docs/-/tags) with v@VERSION@.
+  - [ ] Tag the HEAD of release in [ParaView docs](https://gitlab.kitware.com/paraview/paraview-docs/-/tags) with v@VERSION@.
   - [ ] Activate the tag on [readthedocs](https://readthedocs.org/projects/paraview/versions/) and build it [here](https://readthedocs.org/projects/paraview/)
   - [ ] Go to readthedocs.org and activate
   - [ ] Write and publish blog post with release notes.